molily/molily.de/_posts/2019-02-03-testing-angular.md

 The term fixture is borrowed from real-world testing of mechanical parts or electronic devices.
 A fixture is a standardized frame into which the test object is mounted.
 The fixture holds the device under test and connects to electrical contacts so measurements can be taken.

-In the context of Angular, the `ComponentFixture` holds the component and provides a convenient interface to both the Component instance and the rendered DOM.
+In the context of Angular, the `ComponentFixture` holds the Component and provides a convenient interface to both the Component instance and the rendered DOM.

 The fixture references the Component instance via the `componentInstance` property.
 In our example, it contains a `CounterComponent` instance.